tvermila/car-api-spring-boot/README.md

 # car-api-spring-boot
-Rest API with Spring Boot and H2 database
+REST API with Spring Boot and H2 database

 Running car API locally
 This is a Spring Boot application built using Maven.
 You can build a jar file and run it from the command line: